Home

 (1838-1913)

-Byron considered his stepfather Daniel Minor a father figure, and went on to become a man of many "firsts" in our family.
+Byron considered Daniel Minor as a father figure, and went on to become a man of many "firsts" in our family.

 At his death, he was eulogized as a "prominent lawyer and citizen [who] served in [the] state legislature and was in many important cases -- [and] was a man of stern and rugged character."